rohitrath0d/JS-v-s-TS/README.md

 #  17. TypeScript Configuration File
-JavaScript: No configuration file needed.
+JavaScript: No configuration file needed.\
 TypeScript: Uses tsconfig.json to configure the TypeScript compiler and project settings.

 #  18. Compatibility with JavaScript
-JavaScript: Native to browsers and runs without any compilation.
+JavaScript: Native to browsers and runs without any compilation.\
 TypeScript: Needs to be compiled (transpiled) to JavaScript, but is backward-compatible with JavaScript.
 You can use any valid JavaScript in a TypeScript file.

+#  19. Tooling Support
+JavaScript: Strong editor support, but lacks type-checking until runtime.\
+TypeScript: Integrated tooling with IDEs like Visual Studio Code provides enhanced auto-completion, error checking, and code navigation due to type information.